This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Ingredients

-- 1 12-15 lbs. turkey thawed and dried
+- 1 12-15 lbs. turkey thawed, dried and room temperature

 - 6 tablespoons Savory Cajun Seasoning